How Keno Payouts Work

 | 6 catches (jackpot) | $1,500 | $1,500 | $1,100 |

 Ohio's paytable pays $60 vs $100 for 5 catches, and $1,100 vs $1,500 for the jackpot.
-These differences compound into a meaningfully lower RTP for Ohio players — despite being the same underlying game.
+These differences compound into a meaningfully lower RTP for Ohio players, despite being the same underlying game.
+For a full state-by-state breakdown of one ticket, see the 6 spot keno payout chart, or compare the 5 spot keno payout chart and 10 spot keno payout chart across the same states.

 How to Compare Paytables

-To properly compare two paytables, you need to calculate the expected value (EV) for each and sum them up.
-The formula:
+To properly compare two paytables, you need to figure out the average return for each one.
+Here's how:

 Worked Example: 6-Spot Generic Casino RTP